 After I realized I couldn’t keep holding my baby to sleep every time, I tried different strategies to help him take to other sleep arrangements.

 I sought the right baby gear and tools to help make that sleep happen.
 I tweaked his daily schedule and changed the way I put him to sleep.
 And I implemented the habits that would encourage him to sleep anywhere else but my arms.

 These strategies not only worked with my eldest, but with his brothers as well.
 When my eldest was three-years-old, I gave birth to twins.

 I knew from the start I didn’t want to repeat many of the mistakes I made with my first baby.
 You can also imagine how impossible it is to hold two babies to sleep.
-I implemented these strategies and, even with two babies, saw a remarkable difference in how they took to sleep.
+I implemented these strategies and, even with two of them, saw a remarkable difference in how they took to sleep.

 I include all the tips that helped me get my babies to sleep well.
 They were still too young to be sleeping 12 hours straight just yet, but I was able to lengthen their sleep into longer stretches.